JacobStewart64/GoldenAgeGame/README.md

 # GoldenAgeGame
-An MMO made with irrlicht, cpp-httplib, and ENet in Visual Studio 2017
+An MMO made with Irrlicht, cpp-httplib, OpenSSL, and ENet in Visual Studio 2017

 # Everything you need except Irrlicht and OpenSSL comes setup already!

 # External code comes from...
 - http://irrlicht.sourceforge.net/
-  - I built version 1.9.0 (Build 9200) [btw I'm running a NVIDIA DeForce GTX 750 Ti to run and test my game with]
+  - I built version 1.9.0 (Build 9200) [btw I'm running a NVIDIA GeForce GTX 750 Ti to run and test my game with]
+  - You might need DirectX 10 SDK June 10 release.
+You can get this from microsoft website.
+You may have to configure your project paths so the compiler can find the headers and libs.
+  - get the latest irrlicht source from github
+  - navigate source->Irrlicht->Irrlicht15.0.vcxproj.sln (it's deep in the directory)
+  - open it, retarget solution, configure to your liking, and build it.
+I built the static link library.
 - https://github.com/yhirose/cpp-httplib
-  - I got the latest master at the time, the version included here in the repo has minor modifications that produce error messages when you are missing .pem keys and stuff
+  - I got the latest master at the time.
 - http://enet.bespin.org/index.html
   - The most recent stable release (1.3.13)
 - https://www.openssl.org/
   - openssl-1.1.1-pre8
+  - download it from openssl website
+  - download activeperl for windows (from perl website?)
+  - download (?and build?)
+NASM and set your PATH variable
+  - open x64 Native Tools Command Prompt for VS 2017 [IN ADMINISTRATOR MODE SO YOU CAN MAKE INSTALL]
+  - cd to openssl unzipped directory
+  - (this next part might not be quite right, I'll try to fix it, just run Configure, maybe perl Configure, and it will tell you the available options.
+Pick your target.)
+  - run Configure WinIA64 (something like that option lol)
+  - run nmake
+  - run nmake test
+  - run nmake install (if tests were successful)

 # Trying to get everything going for a good login.
 - passwords not stored as plaintext, established key (stored as file on a secure machine).